opengsn/gsn-protocol/gsn-protocol.md

   See discussion in the attacks/mitigations section below.
 * `RelayHub` receives the transaction:
     * Verifies the transaction is sent from a worker of a registered relay, and that's the same worker signed in the transaction.
-    * Verifies the tx.gasPrice is at least as the request gasPrice
+    * Verifies the tx.gasPrice is at least as high as the request gasPrice.
-    * Verifies the given acceptanceBudget is above paymaster's acceptanceBudget (since #AcceptanceBudget section
+    * Verifies the given acceptanceBudget is above paymaster's acceptanceBudget (see #AcceptanceBudget section).
-    * Verifies the transaction is given enough gas to cover all gas limits (preRelayedCall, actual call and postRelayedCall)
+    * Verifies the transaction is given enough gas to cover all gas limits (preRelayedCall, actual call and postRelayedCall).
-    * Verifies the paymaster can pay for the max possible price of the transaction
+    * Verifies the paymaster can pay for the max possible price of the transaction.
-    * Makes a call to `paymaster.preRelayedCall`, to make sure it accepts the request
+    * Makes a call to `paymaster.preRelayedCall`, to make sure it accepts the request.
-      * the paymaster makes sure it trusts the forwarder of the request.
+      * The paymaster makes sure it trusts the forwarder of the request.
-      * the paymaster then performs its other validations.
+      * The paymaster then performs its other validations.
     * In case the paymaster reverts, a "TransactionRejectedByPaymaster" is emitted.
     * The RelayHub sends the transaction to the recipient through the forwarder.
       The forwarder verifies the nonce and signature, and then call the target recipient.
       When passing gas to `Forwrader.execute()`, enough gas is preserved by `RelayHub`, for post-call handling.
 Recipient may run out of gas, but `RelayHub` never does.
     * The `Forwarder` verifies the signature of the sender, and that the nonce is correct, and increment the nonce.
     * The `Forwarder` makes a call to the recipient, after appending the sender's address at the end of the msg.data.
-This way, the recipient is assumed that when it receives a call through the Forwarder, it knows for sure the `msg.sender` is passed as the last 20 bytes of the **msg.data**.
+This way, the recipient can safely assume that when it receives a call through the Forwarder, the `msg.sender` is passed as the last 20 bytes of the **msg.data**.
     * Recipient contract handles the transaction.
     * `RelayHub` calls paymaster's `postRelayedCall`.
     * `RelayHub` checks call's return value of call, and emits `TransactionRelayed(address relay, address from, address to, bytes4 selector, uint256 status, uint256 chargeOrCanRelayStatus)`.